Power outages reported following strong, damaging winds

 JOHNSON CITY, Tenn.
 (WJHL) – Power outages have been reported across Brightridges service area following strong and damaging winds on Saturday.

-According to the BrightRidge outage map, around 15.9% of customers in their service area are without power.
-Some of the hardest hit areas as of approximately 3 p.m., Sulphur Springs, Jonesborough, Harmony, Southeast JC and Pinecrest.
+According to the BrightRidge outage map, around 16% of customers, or 13,000, in their service area are without power.
+Some of the hardest hit areas as of approximately 5:30 p.m., Fall Branch, Sulphur Springs, Jonesborough, Harmony, Southeast JC and Pinecrest.

 Click here to view the entire BrightRidge outage map for the latest information.

-Note: Update: As of 6:20 p.m., 3% of customers with BrightRidge remain without power, with Boones Creek, NorthWest JC and Piney Flats seeing the most.